NottieCat/aeternum-ex/README.md

 ## Nishit Kumar - Backend Developer

 Nishit worked on backend infrastructure and system security, implementing authentication mechanisms and optimizing performance for a scalable SaaS model.

+## Raj Bathla - Backend Developer

+Raj contributed to building and maintaining the backend infrastructure, focusing on API development and database integration.
+He collaborated closely with the team to implement core functionalities, optimize data workflows, and ensure secure, efficient communication between the AI models and the web application.

 # Future Plans